 Dr Jenzen was awarded a BA honours in Comparative Literature and Film Studies (1st class) in 1998 from the University of Lund, Sweden and an MA in Comparative Literature (Distinction with Prize) in 2001, also from Lund.
 Dr Jenzen has been very successful in obtaining competitive scholarships and in 2000 she won a visiting student scholarship to the University of California Los Angeles.
 She received her PhD in English Literature from Sussex in 2009 and joined The University of Brighton in December 2010, having taught Media and Cultural Studies, English Literature and Gender Studies at the University of Sussex since 2007.

 Dr Jenzen teaches critical theories of media and culture, media and popular culture and media research methods.
-She is the Course Leader for the Media Studies BA degree and has previously led the Creative Media MA as well as the Media Studies strand of the joint honours programme at Hastings.
+She is the Course Leader for the Media Studies BA degree and has previously led the Creative Media MA.
 In 2013 she was awarded the Excellence in Facilitating and Empowering Learning Award.

 art practices; and the representation of learning disability in visual culture in the context of non-normative gender and sexuality.
 She welcomes students undertaking postgraduate research projects that are interested in aspects and politics of aesthetic form, issues of gender and sexuality, dissident sexualities, or situate their project within feminist and/or queer theoretical methodologies, but also projects that, in a wider sense, relate to other aspects of ‘margins’, sub cultures and popular culture.

 Olu Jenzen's publications examine research discourses on aesthetics, psychoanalysis and dissident sexualities.